AlexandraGallyas/AlexandraGallyas.github.io/index.md

 ## PUBLICATIONS

+1. **A. Gallyas-Sanhueza**, S. Garcia Sanchez, A. Paidimarri, A. Tzadok, B. Sadhu and A. Valdes-Garcia, "Angle of Arrival Estimation within One OFDM Symbol Leveraging Agile Beamforming," *IEEE International Symposium on Phased Array Systems and Technology (ARRAY),* Oct.
+2024.

+1. A. Paidimarri, A. Tzadok, S. Garcia Sanchez, A. Kludze, **A. Gallyas-Sanhueza**, and A. Valdes-Garcia, “Eye-Beam: A mm-wave 5G-compliant platform for integrated communications and sensing enabling AI-based object recognition,” *IEEE Journal on Selected Areas in Communications (JSAC),* Jun.
+2024.

+1. **A. Gallyas-Sanhueza***, G. Marti*, V. Palhares*, R. Wiesmayr*, and C. Studer*, “LoFi user scheduling for multiuser MIMO wireless systems,” *ICASSP 2024 - 2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP),*
+Apr.
+2024, (* indicates equal contribution).

+1. **A. Gallyas-Sanhueza**,
+“Denoising sparse wireless channels in multi-antenna communication systems,” PhD thesis, Cornell University, Dec.
+2023.

 1. **A. Gallyas-Sanhueza** and C. Studer, “Low-complexity blind parameter estimation in wireless systems with noisy sparse signals,” *IEEE Transactions on Wireless Communications*, Feb.
 2023.